Neural-PDE: A RNN based neural network for solving time dependent PDEs: Proposed Method

-Canonical structure for such recurrent neural network usually calculate the current state value by its previous time step value $\mathbf{h^{t-1}}$ and current state input $\mathbf{x^t}$.
-Similarly, in numerical PDEs, the next value data is updated from the values on its nearby grid points (see Eq. \ref{eq225}).
+Canonical structure for such recurrent neural network usually calculates the current state value by its previous time step value $\vh^{t-1}$ and current state input $\vx^t$.
+Similarly, in numerical PDEs, the next step data at a grid point is updated from the previous (and current) values on its nearby grid points (see Eq.~\ref{eq225}).